tscheunemann/terraedit/README.md

 # terraedit

 This is an inventory editor for Terraria on the Nintendo 3DS.
-This tool allows you to edit in items as well as their modifiers and quantity.
+This tool allows you to edit items in your inventory as well as their modifiers and quantity.

 ## Compiling